How to Pack Smart for International Travel

 12. Think About Laundry Options

-Let's be real, packing is a puzzle, and laundry is a key piece.
-Here's how to master the art of clean while keeping your suitcase light:
+Let's be real.
+Packing is a puzzle, and laundry is a key piece.
+Here's how to master clean clothes while keeping your suitcase light.

-**Choose Clothes Wisely:** Think about fabrics that are easy to wash and dry quickly.
-Lightweight materials are your best friends here.
-They take up less space and can be cleaned in a pinch.
+Choose Clothes Wisely.
+Think about fabrics that wash and dry fast.
+Lightweight materials are your best friends.
+They take up less space.
+You can clean them in a pinch.
 Aim for clothes you can mix and match.
-This way, you can create multiple outfits from a few key pieces.
-Darker colors hide stains better, which can be a lifesaver when you're on the road.
-Consider clothes that don't wrinkle easily.
-You'll thank yourself when you pull them out of your bag, ready to wear without ironing.
+This way, you create many outfits from a few key pieces.
+Darker colors hide stains better.
+That can save you on the road.
+Pick clothes that don't wrinkle easily.
+You'll thank yourself when you pull them from your bag, ready to wear without ironing.

-**Sink Washing Essentials:** For quick washes in a sink or shower, pack some travel-sized detergent packets or a small all-purpose soap.
-These are super handy for freshening up clothes on the go.
-You can also find travel-sized stain remover sticks for those unexpected spills.
-A small travel clothesline with clips doesn't take up much space and is great for drying your clothes.
-A universal sink stopper can also be useful if your accommodation doesn't have one.
+Sink Washing Essentials.
+For quick washes in a sink or shower, pack travel-sized detergent packets or small all-purpose soap.
+These are handy for freshening clothes on the go.
+You can find travel-sized stain remover sticks for spills.
+A small travel clothesline with clips takes little space.
+It's great for drying.
+A universal sink stopper helps if your place lacks one.

 13. Keep Valuables Safe